 Yes.
 Thanks to our sponsors, snacks and lunch will be served during workshops.

 We couldn't be here without the support from amazing people and organizations who donated money, knowledge and time to help us make this a reality.
-We are now accepting sponsorship enquiries, if you want to contribute and support our goal of getting more women involved in technology, please get in touch
+We are now accepting sponsorship enquiries, if you want to contribute and support our goal of getting more women involved in technology, please get in touch or fill in the form here

 Our event space is sponsored by Fishburners.
 Fishburners is Australia’s largest community of tech startups and a not for profit organisation.
 They support over 300 startups in their communities in Brisbane and Sydney and host more than 500 events around Australia.
 They offer a free one week trial which you can take up here: www.fishburners.org